rmscode/binary-garden/docs/general/linux-cheat-sheet.md

 | `tree`             | View the directory structure for a path
 | `mount and umount` | Mount and unmount a storage device or ISO file

+!!! tip "For info on accessing a drive on Windows from WSL, see [here](../general/wsl.md#accessing-a-linux-file-system-format-on-windows-from-wsl).

+    This is particularly useful for when you need to access the contents of storage media that is formatted in a Linux file system, but don't have immediate access to a computer running Linux.

 ## Compression Commands

 | Command                    | Description